Translate

 Biblical events and archaeology, on the eastern slope of Mount Moriah are complex.
 Here, I constructed this dual timeline, from creation with Gregorian dating.

 According to Biblical chronology Jacob's first encounter on Mount Moriah took place in 1573 BCE.
-Twenty two years later, in 1553 BCE, he returned with his family to Mount Moriah.
-Later Jacob immigrated to Egypt, where his descendants remained for 250 years before they returned to their ancestral land.
+Twenty two years later, in 1551 BCE, he returned with his family to Mount Moriah.
+Some 30 years later Jacob immigrated to Egypt, where his descendants remained for 250 years before they returned to their ancestral land.

-The overlapping 100 year use of the water channel (1535 BCE) with time of Jacob makes this discovery remarkable particularly because of its exciting context with the rock-cut-temple and matzevah, stone pillar found within the stone temple location.
+The overlapping 10 year construction and use of the water channel (1545-1535 BCE) within the 30 year time of Jacob makes this discovery remarkable particularly because of its exciting context with the rock-cut-temple and matzevah, stone pillar found within the stone temple location.
 According to the Bible Jacob erected a matzevah at this location (Genesis 35:14).
+See video explainer.

 Part One